mthjs/0repliers/README.md

 # 0repliers

-> Use a ZMQ_ROUTER socket as the one and only socket for all ZMQ communication
+> Only listen as a single ZMQ_ROUTER socket to provide a server which can
-> in a C++11 system.
+> handle multiple clients.

 ## Why?